Himanshu081/Credit-Card-Transactions-Sql-Analysis/README.md

 <br>

 ### Case Study Questions :
-1- write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends 2- write a query to print highest spend month and amount spent in that month for each card type 3- write a query to print the transaction details(all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends(We should have 4 rows in the o/p one for each card type) 4- write a query to find city which had lowest percentage spend for gold card type
+1- write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends <br>
+2- write a query to print highest spend month and amount spent in that month for each card type<br>
+3- write a query to print the transaction details(all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends(We should have 4 rows in the o/p one for each card type) 4- write a query to find city which had lowest percentage spend for gold card type